askmeegs/build-a-platform-with-krm/4-platform-admin/partC-cluster-scoped.md

   name: production-quota
   namespace: frontend
   annotations:
-    configsync.gke.io/cluster-name-selector: cymbal-dev
+    configsync.gke.io/cluster-name-selector: cymbal-prod
 spec:
   hard:
-    cpu: "100"
+    cpu: 700m
-    memory: 10Gi
+    memory: 512Mi
-    pods: "10"
 ```

+Here, we set resource quotas for CPU and Memory on the entire frontend namespace, meaning that in aggregate, all the Pods running in the frontend namespace must not use more than 700 CPU millicores, and 512 [mebibytes](https://medium.com/@betz.mark/understanding-resource-limits-in-kubernetes-memory-6b41e9a955f9) of memory.

-2. **Copy all the Resource Quota resources into your cloned policy repo.**
+2. **Copy all the Resource Quota resources into your cymbalbank-policy repo.**

 ```
 cp production-quotas/balancereader/quota.yaml cymbalbank-policy/namespaces/balancereader/